🌜

 • A3 Without exception, an account holder may not permit or knowingly allow their VATSIM account to be used by anyone else.

-• A4(a) During the registration process with VATSIM, you must provide your real full name.
+• A4(a) During the registration process with VATSIM, you shall provide your real, full (e.g., first and last) name.
 Nicknames, callsigns or abbreviations are not permitted to be associated with an account holder's registered account.
 VATSIM reserves the right, in its discretion, to require proof of real name and proof of age from an account holder.

 • A4(b) Account holders shall connect to VATSIM using only one of the following name conventions: